keymetrics/pm2-plus-tech-questions/README.md

 - Also, your repository should not ask for a password input (it means you must clone it via ssh), try typing `git remote update` manually in the folder and see if it asks for a password or not.

+###3.
+The versioning block tell me `File modified (unstaged changes)`

+It means that there are local files that has been changed and not comited.

+To see which files has been modified do a `git status`.
+Once it is fixed (via git commit or git stash) do a `pm2 restart all`.

 ## Documentation

 [Basic PM2 Documentation](https://github.com/Unitech/pm2)